We Built the Ultimate Adventure Van!

 If you get lost in the Jungles of Mexico, don’t sweat it.
 An adventure VAN has most everything you need.
 Plus it’s safer here than most people think, so some nice local will give you directions.

-Now an optioned out Toyota Sienna retails for $50,000 and moms seem to love those.
-But it won’t cross a river with an RV in tow so I decided I could make mom and dad happy.
-As an adventure photographer and filmmaker, I needed a van that was ready to roll anywhere; so we built it.
+As a photographer and a paragliding pilot I need my gear and I need to be able to go anywhere with it.
+Now an optioned out Toyota Sienna retails for $50,000 and while moms seem to love those, it won’t cross a river with an RV in tow.
+As an adventure photographer and filmmaker, I needed a van that was ready to roll anywhere; so we built it and created an adventure van that mom and dad both love.

-Swan was our 5th born and came last year; that meant my crew truck would no longer haul the family and not being able to travel was not a consideration.
+Swan was our 5th and she came last year; that meant my crew cab pickup would no longer haul the family and not being able to travel was not a consideration.
 More than that we needed a vehicle that would be self contained and was ready for on the road adventures in light that we spend months of the year on.
-This tuned out to be very timely as we travel Mexico exposing the propaganda that the USA is the freest country in the world as we travel Real Mexico and post videos on my Facebook (facebook.com/callmegav)
+This turned out to be very timely as we travel Mexico exposing the propaganda that the USA is the freest country in the world as we travel Real Mexico and post videos on my Facebook (facebook.com/callmegav)

 I’ve yet to settle down enough to do a full video tour of the van but it’s coming.
 This 2013 Chevy Express 3500 15 passenger with a Duramax engine.
 The Diesel is pretty rare but you can find them used.
 The latest Diesel’s have the new wimpy engines and are not great towers.
 We bought this last Summer pretty much stock and just under 100k miles.
 It cost about $24,000.
 My Summer project begin in everything from changing the ugly carpet to a custom power coated diamond plate floor with the help of my metal working brother in law.

-There was also installing triple Yakima racks, the largest roof boxes they made, a roof top tent and a wood platform with a solar panel that I could also stand on to shoot from.
-We redid the electronics adding with a Pioneer nav stereo, new speakers, a small sub and finally 360 degree lighting.
+We installed triple Yakima racks and then the largest roof boxes they made, a roof top tent and a wood platform with a solar panel that I could also stand on to shoot from.
+We redid the electronics adding with a Pioneer 8200 nav stereo, new speakers, a small sub and finally 360 degree lighting.
 And that floor, that would allow us to have a sturdy surface to attack toolboxes and accessories inside; everything is modular.

 Next we drove it to Utah with our 10K lb travel trailer in tow.
 The van went to Advanced 4×4 in Salt Lake City for the really good stuff.
 A full 4×4 conversion, a lift, 33in tires with 17in wheels and of course these epic front and rear bumper system from Aluminess.
 Suspension was upgraded and air bags were installed for better towing as we rolled out.